Speaking up for Naval Service families

 No, unfortunately you are not entitled to SFA under the current housing policy.
 You must be married, in a civil partnership or be a single parent (who is currently serving) with permanent custody of children (under the age of 18 or in full time education).
 For full details on entitled of SFA, please take a look at our Accommodation section.
 Please note that under the plans put forward as part of the MOD’s Future of Accommodation Model, eligibility may widen.

 The MOD is changing the accommodation offer for Service personnel, with an aim to make it fairer by widening the eligibility of SFA beyond the current system, for example, to couples who are unmarried.
 The MOD also aims to offer a wider choice of accommodation.
-FAM will roll out gradually, and will start with a Pilot at 3 locations from December 2018.
-If your location is chosen as part of the Pilot scheme, you will be made aware in plenty of notice.
-Please note that you will NOT be forced out of SFA or SLA.
-SFA will not be sold off.
+The FAM pilot is currently planned to start in the early part of 2019.
 Click here for further details.

 Yes, we may be able to assist you and speak to Amey on your behalf to identify what is holding the repair up and voice any concerns you have.
 However, you must register a complaint with Amey before we can do this, you can do this by calling their Helpdesk on 0800 707 6000 (option 5).